lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 ```

 Although we will view how these buffers are used during data loading and rendering, here is a brief summary of the purpose of the different buffers:
-- `animJointMatricesBuffer`: This buffer will hold the matrices of the joints transformations of all the animated models.
+- `animJointMatricesBuffer`: It will hold the matrices of the joints transformations of all the animated models.
-- `animWeightsBuffer`: This buffer will hold the weights of the joints transformations of all the animated models.
+- `animWeightsBuffer`: It will hold the weights of the joints transformations of all the animated models.
-- `indicesBuffer`: This buffer will hold the indices of all the models to be rendered.
+- `indicesBuffer`: It will hold the indices of all the models to be rendered.
-- `verticesBuffer`: This buffer will hold the vertex information (position, normals, etc) of all the models to be rendered.
+- `verticesBuffer`: It will hold the vertex information (position, normals, etc) of all the models to be rendered.
 For the animated models it will contain the data of the binding pose.
-- `animIndirectBuffer`: This buffer will hold the indirect drawing commands for the animated models.
+- `animIndirectBuffer`: It will hold the indirect drawing commands for the animated models.
 - `animInstanceDataBuffers`: This array of buffers will hold instance data for each entity associated to an animated model when rendering.
-That is, it wil hold the model transformation matrix and and index to to the buffer that holds material data.
+That is, it will hold the model transformation matrix and and index to to the buffer that holds the materials data.
 It is an array because we will need to update them while rendering, therefore we will need separate buffers for each swap chain image.
-- `animVerticesBuffer`: This buffer will hold the vertex information for animated models after animation has been applied (This is the one that will be used for rendering).
+- `animVerticesBuffer`: It will hold the vertex information for animated models after animation has been applied (This is the one that will be used for rendering).
-- `indirectBuffer`:This buffer will hold the indirect drawing commands for the static models.
+- `indirectBuffer`: It will hold the indirect drawing commands for the static models.
 - `instanceDataBuffers`: This array is equivalent to the `animInstanceDataBuffers` array for static models.

 In the `GlobalBuffers` we initialize some of those buffers along with some other attributes: